NXT Breakout Tournament: 2019

 In 2019, WWE introduced the NXT Breakout Tournament, featuring eight male wrestlers from the WWE Performance Center making their NXT television debuts.
-The tournament was held through various television tapings of the weekly NXT show in June, with the final occurring in August, where Jordan Myles won by defeating Cameron Grimes.
+Jordan Myles won the tournament by defeating Cameron Grimes in the final.

 2021

 After a one-year hiatus in 2020 due to the COVID-19 pandemic, the Breakout Tournament returned for a second edition in 2021, introducing eight new wrestlers from the Performance Center.
 Two qualifiers were held on the July 2 episode of 205 Live, where Andre Chase and Joe Gacy won by defeating Guru Raaj and Desmond Troy, respectively.
-The Breakout Tournament began on the July 13 episode of NXT, and its final occurred on the August 24 episode of NXT.
-Carmelo Hayes won the 2021 tournament by defeating Odyssey Jones in the final.
+Carmelo Hayes won the tournament by defeating Odyssey Jones in the final.

 2022

-In 2022, the tournament featured eight female wrestlers from NXT for the first time, with the winner earning a NXT Women's Championship opportunity at any time.
-The 2022 edition began on the May 10, 2022 episode of NXT 2.0, and Roxanne Perez defeated Tiffany Stratton in the final on the June 7 episode of NXT 2.0.
+The inaugural Women's Breakout Tournament featured eight female wrestlers from NXT for the first time, with the winner earning a NXT Women's Championship opportunity at any time.
+Roxanne Perez became the first winner by defeating Tiffany Stratton in the final.

-† Nikkita Lyons was injured during training and her semi-final opponent.
-Fallon Henley, originally got a bye to the finals, but Tiffany Stratton challenged Henley to earn her spot in the finals, in which Stratton then replaced Lyons in the tournament.

 2023 Women's

-The fourth edition of the Breakout Tournament was held in 2023, beginning on the October 3 episode of NXT.
-The tournament's semifinals was held at the Halloween Havoc night one on October 24 and the final was held at Halloween Havoc night two on October 31.
-Lola Vice defeated Kelani Jordan in the final to win the 2023 tournament.
+The second Women's Breakout Tournament began on the October 3, 2023, episode of NXT.
+Lola Vice defeated Kelani Jordan in the final to win the tournament.

-† Reece replaced Jakara Jackson after Jackson was not medically cleared to participate.

 2023 Men's

-† King replaced Trey Bearhill after he attacked Bearhill with a chair.
+The third Men's Breakout Tournament began on the December 12, 2023, episode of NXT.
+Oba Femi defeated Riley Osborne in the final to win the tournament.